 With ArcGIS Runtime SDK for iOS, you can build apps that:

 - Add high performance 2D & 3D mapping and GIS capabilities to your iOS apps.

-- Consume content and services from ArcGIS online or Portal for ArcGIS (using the Portal API).
+- Consume content and services from ArcGIS online or ArcGIS Enterprise portals (using the Portal API).